LewisTowart/tech258_cloud/security/vpc-setup.md

 ### Step 7.

-Now we need the nva azure portal to forward ip so go here
+Now we need the nva azure portal to allow IP forwarding so now follow the steps in the picture below.

 ![alt text](Markdown_Images/nva-ip-forward.PNG)

-now just tick the box
+Here we are to just tick the box that says IP forwarding.

 ![alt text](Markdown_Images/tick-box.PNG)

-we now need to set the forwarding of ips on the nva vm, so ssh in.
+We now need to enable IP forwarding on the NVA VM, so we are going to ssh in now.

 can use command to check